unitreerobotics/unitree_ros2/README.md

 ros2 topic list
 ```

-You can see the following topics:
+You should see the following topics:

 ```

 ```